Thaddeus P. Mott: Service to the Ottoman Empire

 Mott remained in the United States for several years after the war.
 While in New York, he was a member of both the Freemasons' Holland Lodge No. 8 and Jerusalem Chapter No. 8, R.A.M.
 In 1867, he was nominated to replace General Lawrence as U.S. Minister to Costa Rica but declined the offer.
 A year later, he travelled to Turkey to join the Ottoman Army and then on to Cairo where he was appointed a major general or "ferik-pacha".
-That same year, he was named Grand Officer of the Imperial Order of the Madjidieh by Sultan Abdülaziz I. He also became a member of the "Conseal de Guerre" and saw plenty of service in the Balkans during the next few years.
+That same year, he was named Grand Officer of the Imperial Order of the Madjidieh by Sultan Abdulaziz.
+He also became a member of the "Conseal de Guerre" and saw plenty of service in the Balkans during the next few years.

-In early-1869, Mott was contacted by the then Egyptian Khedive Isma'il Pasha to enlist his help in recruiting American officers to reorganize Egypt's military forces.
-Being subordinate to the Ottoman Empire, and thus without official diplomatic representation, Isma'il was not able to request assistance directly from the U.S. Government and instead had to rely on independent agents.
+In early 1869, Mott was contacted by the then Egyptian Khedive Isma'il Pasha to enlist his help in recruiting American officers to reorganize Egypt's military forces.
+Being subordinate to the Ottoman Empire, and thus without official diplomatic representation, Isma'il was not able to request assistance directly from the U.S. government and instead had to rely on independent agents.
 Mott was an ideal candidate given his mercenary background and family connections to the Ottomans.
-His father, Valentine Mott, had been personal physician to Sultan Mehmed II and one of his sisters was married to the Ottoman ambassador to the United States, Blacque Bey.
-Generals Charles Pomeroy Stone, Henry H. Sibley and William W. Loring, all recommended by General William T. Sherman, accompanied Mott to Egypt later that year.
+His father, Valentine Mott, had been personal physician to Sultan Abdulmejid I and one of his sisters was married to the Ottoman ambassador to the United States, Blacque Bey.
+Generals Charles Pomeroy Stone, Henry H. Sibley, and William W. Loring, all recommended by General William T. Sherman, accompanied Mott to Egypt later that year.
 Many of the men recruited by Mott had fought on one side or the other during the Civil War, were graduates from West Point and Annapolis Naval Academy and helped rebuild both the Egyptian army and navy.
 Mott and others also commanded troops in exploration missions not only to improve the overall Egyptian military establishment but also to increase knowledge of Egypt's geography.

 In 1870, Mott was made the first aide-de-camp to the Isma'il Pasha.
 Two years later, he also became a Grand Officer of the Imperial Order of the Osmanieh.
 He remained in Egyptian service until his contract expired four years later.
-Declining to renew it, Mott instead turned over command to Charles Stone and returned to Turkey to take part in the wars between Serbia, the Russian and Ottoman Empires.
+Declining to renew it, Mott instead turned over command to Charles Stone and returned to Turkey to take part in the wars between Serbia, Russia, and the Ottoman Empire.
 He later distinguished himself during the Battle of Shipka Pass.